 Market risk represents the risk of loss that may impact the financial position, results of operations or cash flows due to adverse changes in financial and commodity market prices and rates.
-We transact the majority of our business in US dollars and therefore changes in foreign currency rates will not have a significant impact on our income statement or cash flows.
-However, increases in the value of the US dollar against any local currencies could cause our products to become relatively more expensive to customers in a particular country or region, leading to reduced revenue or profitability in that country or region.
+None of our international revenues and costs for the fiscal year ended January 2, 2016 have been denominated in foreign currencies and therefore changes in foreign currency rates will not have an impact on our income statement or cash flows.
+However, increases in the value of the U.S. dollar against any local currencies could cause our products to become relatively more expensive to customers in a particular country or region, leading to reduced revenue or profitability in that country or region.
 As we continue to expand our international sales, our non-U.S. dollar denominated revenue and our exposure to gains and losses on international currency transactions may increase.
 We currently do not engage in transactions to hedge against the risk of the currency fluctuation, but we may do so in the future.